vcamapp/app/manual/tip.md

 Thanks for your support of VCam!
 Each and every support is a motivation for my development.
 Thank you so much!

-I would be very happy if you could share how you are using VCam on social networking sites, etc. with the hashtag #VCam!
+I'm so happy if you could share how you are using VCam on social networking sites, etc. with the hashtag #VCam

-If you would like to give us more active support, you can sponsor this project below.
+If you would like to give me more active support, you can sponsor this project below.

 - [Patreon](https://www.patreon.com/tattn)
 - [GitHub Sponsors](https://github.com/sponsors/tattn)